rapsalands/insomnia-plugin-exec-suite/README.md

 # insomnia-plugin-exec-suite

 An Insomnia plugin to run all or conditional requests in a folder.
-Via plugin, user can `SKIP` a particular request, `STOP` at a particular request or can `STOP` execution at a certain request.
+Via plugin, user can `SKIP` a particular request, `WAIT` after a particular request has run or can `STOP` execution at a certain request.

 ## Usage